Where is Florianopolis

 surfers prefer shorter, smaller boards, but that is

-more for a reflection of Brazil surf style than anything
+more for a reflection of Brazilian surf style than anything

 else.
 Beginners do not need to bring any equipment,

-much more particular about what board they ride, to
+much more particular about what board they ride, may want to

-bring their own familiar surf board and equipment along
+bring their own familiar surf equipment along.
+For

 those who simply refuse to travel with boards, or